 - To increase vigilance awareness amongst employees, vigilance

-awareness sessions and workshops were regularly held at various Plants
+awareness sessions and workshops were regularly held at the various

-Conduct & Discipline Rules, System and Procedures followed in SAIL,
+Discipline Rules, System and Procedures followed in SAIL, etc.

 - Periodic surprise checks including joint checks were conducted

 regularly in vulnerable areas of the Company.
 A total of 3296 periodic

 checks including file scrutiny and Joint Checks were conducted at

 different Plants/Units.
 Saving of approx. Rs.
 23.22 crore accrued from

 the preventive vigilance activities mainly on account of these Surprise

 - Vigilance provides vital inputs to the operating authorities for